jmsundin/Jon-Sundin-latex-resume/README.md

 latexmk -C
 ```

-You can customize the CV by modifying the `ethan_cv.tex` file, such as updating the name, contact information, and sections as needed.
+You can customize the CV by modifying the `jon-sundin-cv.tex` file, such as updating the name, contact information, and sections as needed.

 ## License